Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Proof of the main result

 \subsection{Exceptional types}

 In type $E_6, E_7, E_8$, we start from the initial seed and assign $\td$ to the cluster variables and frozen variables in the seed.
-We apply mutation sequences which produce Kirillov-Reshetikhin modules (in particular, fundamental modules) to the initial seed.
-We have checked that $\td$ of fundamental modules are all zero.
+We apply mutation sequences which produce Kirillov--Reshetikhin modules (in particular, fundamental modules) to the initial seed.
+We have checked that $\td$ of full $q$-characters of fundamental modules are all zero.
+This implies that for any non-trivial standard module $M$ in $\CZ$ of type $E_6, E_7, E_8$, we have that $\tdxi \left( \chi_q(M) \right) = 0$.
 The SageMath codes for these computations could be found in:

 \url{https://github.com/lijr07/D-tilde-of-fundamental-modules-in-type-E}.